Domain-Connect/spec/README.md

 ## Lifecycle of the specification

 * New version of the specification is published by new commits on master branch of this repository.
-* New version which change only the MINOR number SHALL not break any of existing functionalities or integrations.
+* New publication which change only the *Revision* number SHALL not break any of existing functionalities or integrations.
-* Update to MAJOR number means a breaking change and as such shall by all means be avoided.
+* Update to *Version* number means a breaking change and as such shall by all means be avoided.

 ## Issues and questions to the specification